esperanca/personal_website/src/posts/weeknotes-38.md

 Before starting to work again, I had some incredible days with Leili at home.
 We decided not to travel, and in hindsight, it was a great decision.
 We are trying new things together (like swimming), and it was good to have some time to rethink our routine.
 She is working on her book, and I am trying to help her.
 A few weeks ago, she prepared some Palestinian food for a new client, and the photo was so beautiful.

 Leili is my safe harbour and my lighthouse.
 You get to known someone with depth when life isn't easy.
 This shitty year has been transformative for our relationship.
-One great lesson is creating space and time for solitude while sharing the same physical space.
+A lesson learned recently is creating space and time for solitude.
+Sharing the same physical space for long periods isn't easy.

 # Healthcheck